binerogroup/documentation/compute/resizing-an-instance/index.rst

   curve is steeper than the GUI implementation but the workflow will be efficient.

 - :doc:`The API </compute/compute-api>` is the full OpenStack REST API.
-Its intended for users that are either writing infrastructure as code or using a third-party application (for instance Terraform) that needs to reach the cloud provisioning layer directly.
+Its intended for users that are either writing infrastructure as code or using a third-party application (for example Terraform) that needs to reach the cloud provisioning layer directly.

 .. note::